-Compared to the rest of the Seattle Metropolitan Area market, the Central District region has higher rates, and you'll have to negotiate above asking rent to be in this hot submarket.
+Compared to the rest of the Seattle Metropolitan Area market, the Central District submarket has less expensive rates, so you should have no trouble finding a great deal in this discounted region.

-In the last 90 days, 0 listings have been made available, which means new listings most likley are going fast.
+In the last 90 days, 0 listings have been posted online, which means leases might be going fast.
 You'll want to be prepared to tour spaces as quick as possible.
 About NaN% of the available leases in the Central District are subleases, so you will probably have to consider a longer term lease.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-Even though the median size is 3,740 sqft, there are still 0 office spaces below 2,000 sqft.
-Most buildings in this region are close to 4 stories.
-Most buildings in this market were built in 1926.
+Even though the median size is 3,740 sqft, there are still 0 new availabilities below 2,000 sqft.
+Most buildings in this region are close to 4 floors.
+Most buildings in this market were built in 1995.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Wholesale trade is the dominant industry in this area.
-Commute by motorcycle is the most popular way to get to work amongst Central District occupants.
-Commuting approximately 15 minutes a day is the norm for those who opt to reside in this part of town.
+Wholesale trade is the dominant industry in this market.
+Commute by motorcycle is the most popular way to get to work amongst Central District folk.
+Commuting around 15 minutes a day is the norm for those who opt to reside in this part of town.